 “Double-faced sign”: Any sign designed to be viewed from two directions and which at no point is thicker than 36 inches measured from exterior surface of each face and the two faces of the sign are either parallel or the angle between them is thirty degrees or less.
 In calculating sign area, a double-faced sign shall be counted as one sign, with the square footage measured from the largest face.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Dwelling”: A structure or portion thereof designed for residential occupancy, not including hotels, motels, or boarding houses.
-(Ord.
-1182, 2006; Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Dwelling, multi-family”: A structure containing two or more dwelling units or a combination of two or more separate single-family dwellings.
-(Ord.
-1182, 2006; Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Dwelling, single family”: A dwelling unit contained within a permanent structure placed on a permanent foundation.
 These dwellings shall include site-built, manufactured, and modular homes.

-(Ord.
-1182, 2006; Ord.
-902. 2000)
+Moved to 1.14

 “Dwelling unit”: A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.
-(Ord.
-1182, 2006; Ord.
-763, 1996; Ord.
-641, 1968)
+Moved to 1.14

 “Easement”: A grant of one or more property rights by the property owner for the use by the public, a corporation or another person or entity.
-(Ord.
-763, 1996; Ord.
-641, 1994)
+Moved to 1.14

 “Educational institution”: A school, college or university, supported wholly or in part by public funds or giving general academic instruction equivalent to the standards prescribed by the State Board of Education.
-(Ord.
-763, 1996)
+Educational facility - Buildings and uses for public or private educational or research activities associated with an academic institution which has curriculum for technical or vocational training, kindergarten, elementary, secondary, or higher education, including residential facilities for faculty, staff, and students.
+A school, college or university, supported wholly or in part by public funds or giving general academic instruction equivalent to the standards prescribed by the State Board of Education.
+Moved to 1.13

 “Electrical distribution”: Structures and appurtenant facilities used for the distribution of electric energy in voltages less than 65 kv.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14

 “Electric sign”: Any sign containing electrical wiring, but not including signs illuminated by an exterior light source.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Electric substation”: An assemblage of equipment and appurtenant facilities designed for voltage transformation, or voltage control of electricity in amounts of 65 kv or more.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14

 “Electric transmission line”: A series of three or more structures and appurtenant facilities erected above ground, supporting one or more conductors emanating from a power plant or a substation, designed to transit electric energy in voltages if 65 kv voltes or more.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14

+“Elevation certificate”: The elevation certificate is required in order to properly rate post-FIRM buildings, which are buildings constructed after publication of the Flood Insurance Rate Map (FIRM), for flood insurance Zones A1—A30, AE, AH, A (with BFE), VE, V1—V30, V (with BFE), AR, AR/A, AR/AE, AR/A1—A30, AR/AH, and AR/AO.
+The elevation certificate is not required for pre-FIRM buildings unless the building is being rated under the optional post-FIRM Flood insurance rules.
+Moved to Article 5: Floodplain Management

+“Enclosure”: That portion of an elevated building below the lowest elevated floor that is either partially or fully shut-in by rigid walls (including breakaway walls).
+Enclosures below the Base Flood Elevation can only be used for parking, building access, and storage and must meet other construction requirements.
+Moved to Article 5: Floodplain Management